Jaau250/data-analyst-Jaau/README.md

 **#Tools and Technology**: AWS Services- S3, AWS Glue, AWS Glue DataBrew, Cloudwatch

-**#Deliverables**: Design and implementation of a data analytic platform DAP design, and implementation Individual work Team member 4(Aigbe James Umole)
+**#Deliverables**: Design and implementation of a data analytic platform

  Descriptive analysis involves summarizing and presenting data to provide insight into the dataset's characteristics.

-The question I am looking to answer with the descriptive analysis is the count of building permits issued by blinding types
+Analyzing building permit issuance by building type

-Data ingestion: The process of moving data from unusual places and storing it into one central repository for processing and storing.
+**#Data ingestion**: The process of moving data from unusual places and storing it in one central repository for processing and storing.

 Data ingestion Figure 1.
 Draw.io: The components of the diagram include Amazon s3 bucket, where the raw data is stored to be processed.

+**#Data profiling**:
-Data profiling: Figure 2: The process of fixing or removing incorrect, incomplete, or duplicate data from a dataset.
-The AWS services I used was AWS Glue Data brew.
+Figure 2: The process of fixing or removing incorrect, incomplete, or duplicate data from a dataset.
+The AWS service used as AWS Glue Data Brew.

 Data profiling figure: Draw.io

-Data Cleaning: Draw .io Removing incompatible or incorrect data sets.
+**#Data Cleaning**: Draw .io Removing incompatible or incorrect data sets.